leoaviana/leoaviana/README.md

-:computer: I'm a CS student and a .NET developer!
+:computer: I'm a CS student!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
-I started with .NET Framework back in 2017, now I did some college projects with Java, C and Python, also I was programming some World of Warcraft AddOns which are written in Lua and now I'm trying to do some stuff using JavaScript with React Native.
+:books: I’m currently learning about software development and web development.
+I started with .NET Framework back in 2017, I did some college projects with Java, C and Python, also I did some lua coding just for fun.

-:outbox_tray: 2022 Goals: Keep studying and get a job.